Adobe Firefly logoAdobe Firefly4.3

 Switching Between Them

-Switching from Copilot to Firefly requires learning visual generation parameters and Adobe's interface.
-Moving from Firefly to Copilot involves adapting to conversational AI for productivity rather than visual creation.
-Export assets properly when transitioning workflows.
+Switching from Copilot to Firefly requires learning creative prompting techniques.
+Moving from Firefly to Copilot means adopting conversational AI for productivity rather than visual creation.
+Export assets from Firefly before canceling, and prepare different use cases for Copilot's broader capabilities.

 Frequently Asked Questions

-Which tool is better for commercial image generation?+
+Which tool is better for generating images for commercial use?+

 Can I use Microsoft Copilot without a Microsoft 365 subscription?+